KargJonas/schas/README.md

 ### News and Events
 - Fetch the most recent news from the official JKU news page.
 - Retrieve upcoming events from the JKU events page.
-- Optional parameter to specify how many news or event items to display.
+- Optional parameter to specify how much news or event items to display.

+### ÖH Events
+- Fetches upcoming ÖH JKU events

 ### Custom Help Command
 - A personalized help command (“!help” or “!h”) that lists all available commands and provides basic usage instructions.